Ford Area C: The overlooked toxic waste dump along the river

 Based on the monitoring data, Ford has begun a feasibility study to explore options for addressing Area C. The options they will assess include full dump removal and a range of partial removal scenarios.

-When the feasibility study is drafted, the MPCA will solicit public comments on the cleanup plan (online and at a community meeting).
+When the feasibility study is drafted in early 2025, the MPCA will solicit public comments on the cleanup plan (online and at a community meeting).
 This will be a critical time for the community to weigh in.
 See the latest updates about Ford Area C below.

 Get involved